EvanDufraisse/MAD_TSC/configs/readme.md

 Several configuration files are necessary as input for the model.
 Below we describe the different configuration files and their content.

+Variables refered as <NAME_OF_VARIABLE> are the one supplied as part of the command line arguments.

 ## Dataset configuration